uga-libraries/general-aip/README.md

 * 7-Zip (Windows only) (https://www.7-zip.org/download.html)

 # Installation
 1. Install the dependencies (listed above).
+For Windows, add 7-Zip to your Windows System PATH.
+Go to View advanced system settings > Environment Variables > Path > Edit > New and add the 7-zip folder.

 2. Download this repository and save to your computer.